0xdipak/BERNTODO-APP/README.md

 ## Usage

-To run the BERN Project, follow these instructions:
+To run the BERNTODO-APP Project, follow these instructions:

 1. Start the server: `npm start`
 2. In a separate terminal, start the client: `npm run dev`